josephcsoti/cruzhacks2018/README.md

 Work done:

-  -Hardware- Using the Arduino micro controller as a base, we desined a simple switch to be activated when the bike is in place and send that data through a WiFi chip.
+  -Hardware- Using the Arduino micro controller as a base, we designed a simple switch to be activated when the bike is in place and send that data through a WiFi chip.
 Providing the WiFi chip with a cellular signal will allow the user to view this info using the app.

   -Software-